ethoseo/track-everything/README.md

 ## Upgrade Notice ##

 ### 1.1.1 ###
 Track Everything can now track Google Rank!
+It also allows for using Analytics.js if you're a really early adopter.

 ### 1.1.0 ###
 Version 1.1.0 provides users with a better experience.
 Better explanations galore, better code, and bug fixes are all included.